-This has been done by taking young high school history teachers on Teachers’ Educational Tours, together with veterans of World War II, to countries where we veterans served.
+This has been done principally by taking young high school history teachers on Teachers’ Educational Tours, together with veterans of World War II, to countries where the veterans served.
 These countries lost and regained their freedom.
 The teachers listened to stories from citizens who were deprived of their freedom and also heard stories from the veterans themselves about their experiences where they served and fought to liberate them from the enemy.

-These veterans and of course the citizens, who are in the same age group, are not going to be with us much longer and their stories will go with them.
+These veterans, and of course the citizens, who are in the same age group, are not going to be here much longer and their stories will go with them.

 A lesson plan devised by a young high school history teacher, Lori Spradlin, in conjunction with filmed documentaries, in DVD format, are invaluable tools for classrooms.